culture

 Detail of the enamel sheet on copper for Allegretto | ph.
 Piergiorgio Sorgetti

-Would you say that this approach depends on the fact that you have more souls — that of art director, that of designer and that of set designer?
+Would you say this approach stems from the fact that you encompass multiple roles – that of art director, designer, and set designer?

 Definitely.
-Working with the sets, the installations, and also with the photographic image, I immediately think of the general visual impact: an object for me is never just an object, it is an object in a context.
-Therefore, the context is essential from a design point of view.
+When working on sets, installations, or even photographic images, I immediately think about the overall visual impact: for me, an object is never just an object, it’s an object in a context.
+Context, therefore, is essential from a design perspective.

-In design materials, you declare that the idea of imperfection is a necessary condition: what does it mean, and how does it translate concretely?
+In your design materials, you state that the idea of imperfection is a necessary condition: what does this mean, and how does it translate in practice?

-Because with enamel on copper you don't know what happened until the object comes out of the oven.
-But there are still those who are looking for a precise design, or the exact nuance.
+Because with enamel on copper, you don’t know what has happened until the object comes out of the kiln.
+Yet there are still those who want precise design or an exact shade.

-I think that, especially now that we can potentially have everything the way we want it, that we have maximum control over everything, the beauty lies precisely in acceptance, in the ability to see things with a different perspective.
-We are too used to planning and planning everything, but including the mistake, the unexpected, is necessary — even in life.
+I think especially now, when we can potentially have total control over everything, the beauty lies precisely in acceptance, in the ability to see things differently.
+We are too accustomed to designing and planning everything, but including mistakes and the unexpected is necessary – even in life.

 Allegretto draft by Valentina Cameranesi | ph.
 Piergiorgio Sorgetti